allegro/blog/_posts/2022-10-21-lazy-loading-with-mbox.md

 ![Lazy Loading Homepage](/img/articles/2022-10-21-lazy-loading-with-mbox/lazy-loading-homepage.png)

-Thanks to modular architecture, independent elements, and a clear interface between them, all we needed to do was combine them.
+Thanks to modular architecture, independent elements, and a clear interface between them, all we needed to do was combine already existing mechanisms.

 This change was implemented entirely on a server-side and was available on both platforms (iOS and Android) without a new application release.